IBM/ibm-licensing-operator/docs/Content/Install_without_OLM.md

 This procedure guides you through the installation of License Service.
 It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak on OpenShift Container Platform.

+Complete the following steps to create the required resources.

 1\.
-Create the required resources.

-a.
 Run the following command to create the `ibm-common-services` namespace where you will later install the operator.

 ```bash
 export licensing_namespace=ibm-common-services
 kubectl create namespace ${licensing_namespace}
 ```

-b.
+2\.
 Use the following command to set the context so that the resources are created.

 ```bash
 current_context=$(kubectl config current-context)